 |Weight||112kg (17st 8lb)|

-He appeared for North Midlands and England at U16 and U18 levels, appeared for his country’s U20 side and impressed for the Warriors Academy and in the Guinness A League, having been involved with the club since he was 14 years old.
+Graham, who was born in Bromley, Kent appeared for North Midlands and England at U16 and U18 levels, represented his country’s U20 side and impressed for the Warriors Academy and in the Guinness A League, having been involved with the club since he was 14 years old.

 He opted for the oval ball to concentrate on his school studies and reckoned that he would not have done his A level at Adams if he had still been with Wolves.
 Graham said: “I always knew deep down that it was going to be rugby for me because of my stature, the environment that I had at my school and my involvement with Worcester.”